nodejs/node/doc/contributing/api-documentation.md

 This method is responsible for parsing the `<--YAML snippets -->` and transforming them into HTML elements.

-It follows a certain kind of "schema" that basically constitues in the following
+It follows a certain kind of "schema" that basically constitutes in the following options:
-options:

 | YAML Key      | Description                                                                                                                     | Example                                               | Example Result              | Available on new tooling |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------- | --------------------------- | ------------------------ |